biletboh/bitexchange/README.md

 ### Take into the consideration!

-Some API option are unavailable
+Some API options are unavailable